appliedaistudio/inhibitor-lab/docs/supported-regulations.md

 This document represents the authoritative list of supported regulations in the Inhibitor.
 It is updated as new regulations are added or expanded.
 For the most recent updates, always refer to this file.

+---

+## Explore adjacent docs

+- Connect each regulation to enforcement flows in the [Inhibitor API](./inhibitor-api.md) and the [policy-to-rule examples](./policy-rule-examples/README.md).
+- Pair with [GDPR compliance](./gdpr-compliance.md) and [global edge deployment](./global-edge-deployment.md) to understand privacy and locality guardrails.
+- Trace how regulations shape design choices in the [Inhibitor Application Sprint](./inhibitor-application-sprint.md) and the [Inside the Inhibitor](./inhibitor-inside.md) walkthrough.
+- Track how this list has evolved in [Release Notes 1.1](./release-notes-1.1.md) and the conceptual framing in [ethical inference theory](./ethical-inference-theory.md).